-If a record in the import file contains more fields than the Import Fields list, the record will be rejected.
-If a record in the import file contains fewer fields than the Import Fields list, the fields not represented will not be modified.
+If a record in the import file contains more fields than the Import Fields list, the record is rejected.
+If a record in the import file contains fewer fields than the Import Fields list, the fields not represented are not modified.